ArnaldoTrujillo/castorflex-blog/source/_posts/2013-06-11-making-a-multiple-view-type-adapter-with-annotations.markdown

 I hope you found it interesting.
 Please note this is my first custom annotation, so don't hesitate to tell me (via comments / g+ / twitter, etc.) if you have any remark.

+TLDR: I made a [GIST].
+Check it out and don't hesitate to modify it!